dhis2/training-docs/content/android/tg_maps.md

-# Trainer’s Guide for Geo-Spatial Considerations in Android
+# Trainer’s Guide for Maps in Android

 ## What is this guide?